AcademySoftwareFoundation/MaterialX/documents/Specification/inprog_v1.39/README_v1.39.md

 **Array Types Now Uniform and Static Length**

-Many shading languages do not support dynamic array types with a variable length, and so MaterialX now only supports arrays with a fixed maximum length, and all array-type node inputs must be uniform; nodes are no longer permitted to output an array type.
+Many shading languages do not support dynamic array types with a variable length, so MaterialX now only supports arrays with a fixed maximum length, and all array-type node inputs must be uniform; nodes are no longer permitted to output an array type.
 Array-type inputs may be accompanied by a uniform integer input declaring the number of array elements actually used in the array.
 Because of this change, the unimplemented &lt;arrayappend> node has been removed.

 **Connectable Uniform Inputs and New Tokenvalue Node**